jasonleo0602/jasonleo0602/README.md

 ## Hi there 👋
 Welcome to my GitHub!
-I primarily code in Python and R and I'm exploring opportunities in the data analyst fields, primarily in the sports sector and healthcare fields.
+Here is where I update the stuff I am learning to break into the data analytics space.
+Pinned below are some of the projects showcase my skills best.

 **TECH STACK**